 Prof. Mattingly has conducted hundreds of radiation measurements of nuclear weapons, weapons components, and other SNM in facilities across the US nuclear weapons complex and in UK, France, and Russia.
-In Summer 2015, he directed the first-ever university-led measurements of Category I SNM at the Nevada Test Site for both the Consortium for Nonproliferation Enabling Capabilities (CNEC) and the Consortium for Verification Technology (CVT).
+Summer 2015 – 2019, he directed the first-ever university-led measurements of Category I SNM at the Nevada National Security Site for both the Consortium for Nonproliferation Enabling Capabilities and the Consortium for Verification Technology.

-Prof. Mattingly regularly teaches 4 nuclear engineering courses:
+Prof. Mattingly regularly teaches three nuclear engineering courses: